WWE News: Reason Behind Braun Strowman Retreating From The Undertaker On ‘RAW’

 The WWE Universe was quite miffed with that decision and became even further perplexed with how WWE officials booked the Strowman/Undertaker/Reigns angle 24 hours later.
 As seen, when Strowman called out Reigns, the Undertaker emerged instead.
 The Phenom and the WWE’s Monster Among Men engaged in a brief stare-down before Strowman backtracked and disappeared through the Chicago crowd.

 When Strowman was gone, Reigns appeared from the back and met the Undertaker in the middle of the WWE ring.
-Reigns claimed that Braun was calling him out, not the Undertaker before the two glanced at the WrestleMania sign, and the Deadman then planted Reigns with a choke slam to close the show.
+Reigns claimed that Braun was calling him out, not the Undertaker before the two glanced at the WrestleMania sign and the Deadman then planted Reigns with a choke slam to close the show.
 This, of course, was the next step in setting up their match at WrestleMania.
 The first being Reigns eliminating the Undertaker from the Royal Rumble match back in January.

 As we wrote about on Tuesday, this was just one example of WWE officials booking themselves into a corner and not being able to script a suitable conclusion.
 The other instance came when they booked Chris Jericho and Samoa Joe in a singles match, which ended with Joe winning by count-out.
 However, it appears that WWE officials saw the Strowman retreat differently than the WWE Universe.

-In the article linked above, we speculated that with Strowman backing down, it possibly left the door open for a future encounter between him and the WWE’s instrument of destruction.
+In the article linked above, we speculated that with Strowman backing down, it possibly left the door open for a future encounter between he and the WWE’s instrument of destruction.
 That was recently confirmed in a report from GiveMeSport.
 The intention of the angle was for Strowman to back away as a sign of respect, not out of cowardice.
 There is a thought backstage that if the Undertaker is able to continue to wrestle another handful of matches that Braun Strowman would be on the short list of future opponents.

 Once plans for a mega-match between the Undertaker and John Cena were taken off the table, Strowman’s name came up on several occasions as a replacement.
 WWE officials would dismiss that idea soon after, however, and the company moved on with Roman Reigns, a match that Vince McMahon has wanted for some time.
 It’s not the first time Strowman had major plans nixed either.